 Subsection 1.
 When a vacant or newly created permanent position is to be filled, the Employer shall prepare a Job Posting Notice and post same on the OPI intranet.
-The notice will be posted on the OPI intranet and shall state where interested employees are to make application, the cut-off date for application submittal, and the minimum qualifications.
-When a non-exempt bargaining unit position pay band 4 or below is to be filled, the Employer will make every effort to fill the position from qualified applicants within the bargaining unit.
+The notice will be posted on the OPI intranet and shall state where interested employees are to make application, the date of first review_and the minimum qualifications.
+When a bargaining unit position is to be filled, the Employer will make every effort to fill the position from qualified applicants within the bargaining unit.
+Management may consider seniority when all things are equal between the candidates.